The end is near: Flu has ‘definitely peaked’ for the 2017-18 season

 Potential vaccine changes

-“It’s been a really, really mixed season,” said Richard Webby, a flu scientist who is part of the World Health Organization’s advisory board and a member of St. Jude Children’s Research Hospital’s Department of Infectious Diseases.
+Taking a global view of flu, Richard Webby, a flu scientist who is part of the World Health Organization’s advisory board and a member of St. Jude Children’s Research Hospital’s Department of Infectious Diseases, said, “it’s been a really, really mixed season.”

-Looking globally, he said, “in the Southern Hemisphere, Australia had one of their biggest seasons for a number of years, which was dominated by the same H3N2 virus that we had in North America.”
+“In the Southern Hemisphere, Australia had one of their biggest seasons for a number of years, which was dominated by the same H3N2 virus that we had in North America,” he said.
 Yet New Zealand had a very mild season, and Europe saw a mixed bag of H1N1 and influenza B viruses in circulation.
 Rates of illness fluctuated by nation.

 “We expect a mixed season.
 It’s not typically the same all around, but I think this season seems a little bit more mixed,” he said.